Patilan/petarov.vexelon.net/README.md

 	* Anything else you may think of ...

-The whole web page is build using Javascript and with the exception of some JSONP data, served by a simple _fetch.php_ PHP script, no othre server side code is used.
+The whole web page is build using Javascript and with the exception of some JSONP data, served by a simple _fetch.php_ PHP script, no other server side code is used.
+Knockout MVVM are used to separate sub page functionality.

 # Setup
 ## Configure local test environment

+This configuration is mainly required because of the .htaccess rules in the *data* folder.

 Open your Apache Virtual Hosts configurations, e.g. _apache\conf\httpd-vhosts.conf_ in XAMPP, and add the following: